Glenn-Harless/Glenn-Harless.github.io/data/projects/psych-ward-optimization/case-study.md

 26-bed psychiatric facility operating at 60% efficiency. patients with severe conditions required isolation, forcing them into double rooms alone. the wasted bed couldn't be used. staff manually juggled room assignments daily. no data-driven approach existed.

-accepted for presentation at the american psychological association conference - validation of real-world impact.
+accepted for presentation at the american psychological association conference - results still underway.

 ## approach